jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- create string type for button id
+- rename relativeposition to relativePositionByButton id or something
+- check for memory leaks, should reset all vars (state, 3 records)
 - Should memoize buttons to prevent rerenders?
 Is it worth it?
 - Last element of planner is next day
 - Ignore clicking outside button of specific hour (change bg to be sure)